tomwalder/php-gds/README.md

 I am certainly more familiar with SQL and relational data models so I think that may end up coming across in the code - rightly so or not!

+Thanks to @sjlangley for any and all input - especially around unit tests for Protocol Buffers.

+Whilst I am using this library in production, it is my hope that other people find it of use.
+Feedback appreciated.